LegendaryGuard/BFP/README.md

     ```sh
     make
     ```
+    And find .so files in `build/release-linux-x86_64`, for 32-bit: `build/release-linux-x86`. <br/><br/>

 - ### Optional:

-    You can execute:
+    You can execute optionally the parameters using the following ways:

-    *
+    * To compile debug x86 .so builds:
     ```sh
-    make ARCH=x86 BUILD_DEBUG=1 BUILD_SO=1 # compiles debug x86 .so builds (creates "debug-x86-linux" directory inside "build")
+    make debug ARCH=x86 BUILD_SO=1 # compiles debug x86 .so builds (creates "debug-x86-linux" directory inside "build")
     ```

-    *
+    * To compile release x86 .dll builds:
     ```sh
     make ARCH=x86 BUILD_DLL=1 # compiles release x86 .dll builds (creates "release-x86-windows" directory inside "build")
     ```

     ...
+Optionally, you can play the parameters like `ARCH=x86_64` (compiles for 64-bits)...
+Keep in mind, `BUILD_DLL` and `BUILD_SO` can't be both used in one `make` command, only one of them can be executed correctly (no errors, but at the moment prioritizes `BUILD_DLL`).

 <br/>
-Important note: This repository was initialized from https://github.com/marconett/q3a.
+IMPORTANT NOTE: This repository was initialized from https://github.com/marconett/q3a.

 #### Currently non-used source code files and not in the build tools: